Witiko/doctoral-thesis/defense.md

 * * *

 ## Interactive Visualizations of Retrieval Collections {#interactive-visualizations}

-Finally, will focus on my experiments, where I show how semantic matching techniques can be used to produce explanations for math-aware search engines.

 In 2021, I led the bachelor's thesis of @petr2021document, where we have developed an *interactive demo* of the soft cosine measure technique on data